xXBricksquadXx/node-starter/README.md

 ## How To Use

-`npm i` to get all the things installed.
+Run `npm i` to get all the things installed.

 Ideally, you'll run this from 2 different terminal instances.

 In one terminal, you do: `npm run watch`.
-This will watch the files in 'src.'
+This will watch the files in [src](/src).
 This is where you would do your coding.

 In the other terminal: `npm run serve`.
-This will execute the 'dist/main.js' that webpack builds for you.
+This will execute the `dist/main.js` that webpack builds for you.

 Essentially, you just code and if you've set all the things up correctly, you will get alerted whenever there is something 'bad' in your code based on some industry-standard best practices 🦄.

 ## 🎶

 - For fonts, I set ['Victor Mono'](https://rubjo.github.io/victor-mono/) by default.
-You might also install: ['Inconsolata'] or ['Source Code Pro'](https://fonts.google.com/specimen/Source+Code+Pro) - or complete change that in '.vscode/settings.json,' _if you know what you are doing! ⚠️_
+You might also install: ['Inconsolata'](https://fonts.google.com/specimen/Inconsolata) or ['Source Code Pro'](https://fonts.google.com/specimen/Source+Code+Pro) - or completely change that in [.vscode/settings.json](/.vscode/settings.json), _if you know what you are doing! ⚠️_
 - As you get more comfortable, of course you can modify all the things as you C fit.

 ### Questions/Issues

-Reach me on [Twitter[(https://twitter.com/GoCodeFinity) for ❓s or discussion.
+Reach me on [Twitter](https://twitter.com/GoCodeFinity) for ❓s or discussion.

-If it's an actual issue...[open 1.](https://github.com/manavm1990/node-starter/issues)
+If it's an actual issue... [open 1.](https://github.com/manavm1990/node-starter/issues)